 - Traffic light system for attendance percentages.

-- Referrals made to Education Investigation Service (EIS), which may lead to court appearances and fines.
+- Referrals made to Education Support Service (ESS), which may lead to court appearances and fines.